Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Each of Cetera's partnered financial advisors looks to have a unique relationship with clients in order to provide customized financial planning and investment advisory services.
 As such, there is no standard investing strategy that Cetera sticks to on an overall basis.
 However, many affiliated advisors begin working with a client by gauging their long-term investment objectives, risk tolerance, time horizon, liquidity needs and more.

 Within its various advisory programs, Cetera uses several types of securities.
-These include stocks, bonds, call-and-put options, fixed-income securities, mutual funds, structured products, exchange-traded funds (ETFs) and unit investment trusts (UITs).
+These include stocks, bonds, covered call options, fixed-income securities, mutual funds, structured products, exchange-traded funds (ETFs) and unit investment trusts (UITs).

 Depending on the program, Cetera charges various management fees.
 Although shown in annual percentages, these fees are typically charged on a quarterly basis based on the amount of invested assets in your account.
 Here's a breakdown of what you might pay for each program: